 Entry-Level Jobs for a Marketing Major: Career Information

-Degrees in marketing typically cover the research and advertising aspects of the marketing world.
+Degree programs in marketing typically cover research and advertising aspects of the marketing world.
 Continue reading for an overview of the programs, as well as entry-level career and salary info for some career options for graduates.

 Marketing is the process of researching and identifying a market and positioning a product for success.
 New graduates in this field might join a team on a marketing or advertising campaign or work with a sales force.
 Internships completed along with a bachelor's degree are a key component of landing a first job in this profession.